memio/memio/doc/05-templates.md

 # Templates

-Memio uses [Twig templates](http://twig.sensiolabs.org/) to actualy generate the code, they can be found in `templates`.
+The actual code generation logic is hold by [Twig templates](http://twig.sensiolabs.org/), which an be found in [memio/twig-template-engine](http://github.com/memio/twig-template-engine).

+Those templates enforce a highly opinionated coding style based on [PHP standards](http://www.php-fig.org/), but they can be easily over loaded with custom ones.

+> **Note**: Memio isn't tied to Twig, we can provide alternative template engines
+> by creating a package that would depend on [memio/pretty-printer](http://github.com/memio/pretty-printer)
+> and by rewriting all the templates.

 ## Overriding templates

-The templates provided out of the box put an empty line between the PHP opening tag and the namespace statement:
+In this example, we'll over load the `file` template to remove the empty line between PHP opening tag and the namespace statement.

+Before:

 ```php
 <?php